-This welfare metric is standard in the literature of optimal monetary and fiscal policies (see e.g. Schmitt-Grohé and Uribe, 2007), but also comparable to some alternative welfare metrics used in the disasters literature.
-For instance, Barro (2009; 2015) computes the reduction in GDP (and in consumption, given that he studies endowment economies) that households are willing to suffer to completely eliminate the risk of disasters, i.e. by setting the probability of rare disasters equal to zero.24 Similarly, Donadelli et al. (2017) compute the loss in the optimal consumption path that agents are willing to suffer to completely eliminate long-term temperature risk.25
+This welfare metric is standard in the literature of optimal monetary and fiscal policies (see e.g. Schmitt-Grohé and Uribe, 2007), although our aim is not that of computing the optimal tax rate, but rather to provide a quantitative assessment of the welfare losses caused by natural disasters.
+In this sense, our welfare analysis is in the same spirit as that performed in the disasters literature.
+For instance, Barro (2009; 2015) computes the reduction in GDP (and in consumption, given that he studies endowment economies) that households are willing to suffer to completely eliminate the risk of disasters, i.e. by setting the probability of rare disasters equal to zero.29 Similarly, Donadelli et al. (2017) compute the loss in the optimal consumption path that agents are willing to suffer to completely eliminate long-term temperature risk.30

-Given that our two representative countries differ only by the distributions of natural disaster shocks, our approach enables us to quantify how natural disasters (and in some
+Given that our two representative countries differ only by the distributions of natural disaster shocks, our approach enables us to quantify how natural disasters (and in some exercises, shifts in their distributions that may be caused by climate change) weigh on the macroeconomic performance and welfare of disaster-prone countries compared to their non-disaster-prone peers.

-24While in Barro (2009) rare disasters do not include natural events, Barro (2015) extends the former model to include the probability of environmental disasters.
+29While in Barro (2009) rare disasters do not include natural events, Barro (2015) extends the former model to include the probability of environmental disasters.
 However, he argues that no natural disasters occurred in the sample of countries considered (mainly advanced economies) hence he assumes a 1% annual probability of natural disaster, which adds to the annual probability of non-environmental rare disasters (e.g. wars and financial crises).

-25Therefore, our welfare results are qualitatively and quantitatively comparable to this strand of the DSGE literature more than to studies employing Integrated Assessment Models (IAMs), such as Cai et al. (2017).
+30Therefore, our welfare results are qualitatively and quantitatively comparable to this strand of the DSGE literature more than to studies employing Integrated Assessment Models (IAMs), such as Cai et al. (2017).
 In fact, these studies usually measure welfare effects of carbon emissions by the Social Cost of Carbon (SCC), that is the marginal economic loss in US\$ caused by an extra metric ton of atmospheric carbon.
 Popular IAMs are DICE (Nordhaus, 1992), FUND (Anthoff and Tol, 2014) and PAGE (Hope, 2011).
 The SCC then determines the Pigouvian carbon tax needed to address the negative externality caused by emissions.
 Tol (2009) reviews the welfare effects of the literature by calculating permanent losses in GDP.
 Despite large differences in the models and welfare metrics, we qualitatively relate our welfare results also to Cai et al. (2017) and studies reviewed by Tol (2009).